Know Your Rights: My Right to Education

 Not until you reach 18 years of age.
 This is when the school has to make school records available to you if you ask for them.
 If you are under 18, your parent or guardian can access school records on your behalf.

-Cost of school
+Cost of school for parents and guardians

 Can I get financial assistance to help pay for the costs of school?